mwatkins1970/SpellGPT/README.md

 EXTENDING PROMPT

 When the tree diagram layout is finalised, you are asked to choose a visible node to extend the current prompt.
 Submit this to continue, and repeat until you're done, at which point you can select the root node ("*") to terminate the application.

+FURTHER DEVELOPMENT NOTES

+Ideally (1) the settings window would include a dropdown so users could select from a number of base prompts (or just type in one of their own); (2) a dropdown to select from the list of glitch tokens; (3) a dropdown to select the engine; (4) users could change the cutoff between iteration; (5) the token counter would appear embedded in the main window, possibly even tied to a pricing factor so users could see how much they were spending; (6) all of the console activity would appear in a scrolling text window in the left frame of the main window; nodes would be clickable for rearranging tree diagrams (mouse left/right to control rotation, mouse up/down to control branch angle spread fact); (7) nodes would be clickable for selecting prompt extension; (8) some kind of cumulative or average weight displayed to indicate to user how "with" or "against" the stream of log-probs they are swimming in their selection of prompt extensions; (9) user settings where things like font and colour could be set; (10) a better way of dealing with proportionality between weights and branch thicknesses(currently there's a minimal thickness involved); (11) a means to CTRL-Z or more generally rewind a rollout (deleting any saved files in the process).

+I think there's a minor bug where, if you select an invalid node for prompt extension, an image gets saved (resulting in duplicates)